Let me guess.

 - You cannot see the conversions on their dashboard.
 Even if they have a way, you will have to integrate their code on your website to see the conversion data.

-- Using UTM parameters helps you see the performance of your paid campaigns in Google Analytics.
+- By using UTM Parameters in Google Analytics, you will be able to effectively identify the performance of your paid campaigns.
 You can then compare it with other paid campaigns, and even with other types like email and social campaigns.

 The only exception to this is Google Adwords, which allows you to link your account to Google Analytics.
 The performance data is automatically transferred from your Adwords account to your Analytics account.

 If you have other people promoting your product/service, giving them well-defined UTM tracked URLs is important.
 You can even shorten them using a shortener service to avoid any issues in sharing these URLs.

 Any URLs you share in brochures, direct mail, etc. should also have UTM tracking information.
 These should be shortened since the space is limited in print media.
 Additionally, make the short URLs memorable to make typing easy. e.g. ter.li/sale